ksivamuthu/microsoft-nodejs-bot-hol/4-bot-builder/README.md

 - It can originate from your [default dialog](#default-dialog).
 - It can be redirected from one dialog to another.
 - It can be resumed.
-- It can follow a [waterfall](bot-builder-nodejs-dialog-waterfall.md) pattern, which guides the user through a series of steps or [prompts](bot-builder-nodejs-dialog-prompt.md) the user with a series of questions.
+- It can follow a waterfall pattern, which guides the user through a series of steps or prompts the user with a series of questions.
-- It can use [actions](bot-builder-nodejs-dialog-actions.md) that listen for words or phrases that trigger a different dialog.
+- It can use actions that listen for words or phrases that trigger a different dialog.

 You can think of a conversation like a parent to dialogs.
 As such, a conversation contains a *dialog stack* and maintain its own set of state data; namely, the `conversationData` and the `privateConversationData`.
 A dialog, on the other hand, maintains the `dialogData`.
-For more information on state data, see [Manage state data](bot-builder-nodejs-state.md).

 ## Dialog stack